Bioengineering researchers use ultrasound to improve wound healing

 Mason Engineering researchers are developing new “active bandages” and implantable devices to improve the healing of serious combat wounds.

 There is a critical need for this innovative technology because recovery and rehabilitation after traumatic injury is a major challenge for military personnel.

-“The active bandages will be integrated with ultrasound systems for sensing the wound state as well as for triggering the release of therapeutic compounds from biocompatible devices implanted in the wound,” says bioengineering assistant professor Parag Chitnis, co-director of the Biomedical Imaging Lab, which is part of the Institute for Biohealth Innovation.
+“The active bandages will be integrated with ultrasound systems for sensing the wound state as well as for triggering the release of therapeutic compounds from biocompatible devices implanted in the wound,” says bioengineering associate professor Parag Chitnis, co-director of the Biomedical Imaging Lab, which is part of the Institute for Biohealth Innovation.

 Chitnis was awarded a $1.2 million grant as a member of a consortium of nine academic and industry entities led by Columbia University with a total budget of $16.4 million, funded by the Defense Advanced Research Projects Agency (DARPA).
 The research is called “TRAUMAS: Treatment and Recovery Augmented with Electrical and Ultrasound-Mediated Actuation and Sensing."